lukiant-dev/put-nvflare/README.md

 On top of this working infrastructure there are some minor usability enhancements added.

 Last the two examples were added to show different nvflare jobs:
-1) cifar10_fedavg -> deviated from: https://github.com/NVIDIA/NVFlare/tree/main/examples/advanced/cifar10/cifar10-real-world
+1) Needs downloading the dataset and copying it to transfer/cifar10_splits directory on each site: cifar10_fedavg -> deviated from: https://github.com/NVIDIA/NVFlare/tree/main/examples/advanced/cifar10/cifar10-real-world

+2) Ready to be used:
-2) uncover-xgboost -> build from: https://github.com/NVIDIA/NVFlare/tree/main/examples/advanced/xgboost/tree-based but with dataset coming from kaggle competition: https://www.kaggle.com/datasets/roche-data-science-coalition/uncover/data
+uncover-xgboost -> build from: https://github.com/NVIDIA/NVFlare/tree/main/examples/advanced/xgboost/tree-based but with dataset coming from kaggle competition: https://www.kaggle.com/datasets/roche-data-science-coalition/uncover/data

 ## Execution